cabbycab/brewery_advisor_client/README.md

 ## Your Go to App for Breweries in your area

-#### Currently supporting breweries in Austin,Tx, New York,NY and San Diego, CA.
+#### Currently supporting breweries in Austin,TX, New York,NY and San Diego,CA.

 #### More to come soon!